 Gregory D. Berthiaume

-During his career at Lincoln Laboratory, Dr. Berthiaume has led the innovation of novel sensors and systems to improve space-based environmental monitoring systems and directed the instrument development for the Transiting Exoplanet Survey Satellite (TESS) program funded by the National Aeronautics and Space Administration (NASA) and directed by the MIT Kavli Institute for Astrophysics and Space Research.
+During his career at Lincoln Laboratory, Berthiaume has led the innovation of novel sensors and systems to improve space-based environmental monitoring systems and directed the instrument development for the Transiting Exoplanet Survey Satellite (TESS) program funded by NASA and directed by the MIT Kavli Institute for Astrophysics and Space Research.
 The TESS instrument uses unique Lincoln Laboratory optics and detector technologies to enable the TESS program’s objective to discover Earth-like planets orbiting nearby stars.

 Early in his career at the Laboratory, he led an experimental effort to develop charge-coupled devices (CCDs) capable of observing in the extreme ultraviolet regime without suffering unacceptable levels of radiation damage.
 The successful demonstration of these CCDs led to the development of the NASA-funded Extreme Ultraviolet Variability Experiment (EVE) that is flown (and still operating) on the Solar Dynamics Observatory.
 The EVE program has revolutionized the understanding of plasma dynamics in the solar corona and enabled corresponding improvements in the modeling of atmospheric drag on satellites in low Earth orbit.